A Quick And Helpful Guide To Alternative Pain Relief

 So when a misplaced step, bump or twinge throws a spanner in the works, it has the potential to send our schedules into disarray.

-Luckily, there are some helpful alternative methods and ingredients that may help to relieve your mild aches and pains and allow you to get back to your regular routine.
+Luckily, there are some helpful alternative pain relief methods and ingredients that may allow you to get back to your regular routine.

 If your symptoms are mild, you may find the following tips useful.
 However, if you have any concerns about it’s important to see a suitably qualified health professional.
 During your appointment, you may wish to discuss incorporating these alternative pain relief methods and ingredients into your recovery.

-Using temperature to help relieve your mild aches and pains is a commonly used complementary method by many.
+Using temperature to help relieve your mild aches and pains is a commonly used alternative pain relief method.

 If you’ve recently injured yourself, follow the RICER method and ice the area for 20 minutes every two hours to help reduce swelling.
 Wrap your ice pack, crushed ice or packet of frozen peas in a clean tea towel before applying to avoid direct contact with the skin.